project-akri/akri/docs/end-to-end-demo.md

 In this guide, you will deploy Akri end-to-end, all the way from discovering local video cameras to the footage being streamed on a Web application.
 You will explore how Akri can dynamically discover devices, deploy brokers pods to perform some action on a device (in this case grabbing video frames and serving them over gRPC), and deploy broker services for obtaining the results of that action.

 ## Set up mock udev video devices
 1. Acquire an Ubuntu 20.04 LTS, 18.04 LTS or 16.04 LTS environment to run the commands.
+If you would like to deploy the demo to a cloud-based VM, see the instructions for [DigitalOcean](end-to-end-demo-do.md) or [Google Compute Engine](end-to-end-demo-gce.md) (and you can skip the rest of the steps in this document).
 1. To make dummy video4linux devices, install the v4l2loopback kernel module and its prerequisites.
 Learn more about v4l2 loopback [here](https://github.com/umlaeute/v4l2loopback)
     ```sh
     sudo apt update